CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set vrf \<vrf-id\> router ospf reference-bandwidth

-Used to determine link cost/metric value relative to defined reference
+Configures the auto-cost reference bandwidth.
+When you set the auto-cost reference bandwidth, Cumulus Linux dynamically calculates the OSPF interface cost to support higher speed links.
 You can specify a value between 1 and 4294967.
+The default value is 100000 for 100Gbps link speed.

 ### Command Syntax